Mount Pisgah on the Blue Ridge Parkway in Western North Carolina

 Scenic mountain views

 Summertime is a great time to plan your visit as the temps at this high of an altitude are oftentimes refreshingly cool in comparison to the hot and humid summers experienced by Asheville.
-On a particularly hot day, it’s a treat to walk through a cool shady forest.

 The haunting of the Pisgah National Forest